malramsay64/phd-thesis/02_Dynamics/introduction.md

 where $\eta$ is the shear viscosity,
 $T$ is the temperature, and
-$R$ is .....
+$R$ is the radius of the particles within the liquid.
-These equations can be simplified by grouping all the constant terms
+These equations can be simplified by grouping all the constant terms [@Shi2013]

 $$ \frac{D_t \eta}{T} = \text{constant} $$ {#eq:stokes_einstein}